Embedded Trefftz DG framework for the analysis of discretizations with local-global decompositions: Tools to verify the framework assumptions

-In this subsection we present a generic approach to obtain candidates that provide \cref{ass:local}.
-Let $Q(K)$ be given with a proper inner product, often this will be $L^2(K)$, and $q_1,\ldots,q_m$ be an orthonormal basis of a sufficiently rich subspace of $Q(K)$.
-We aim to distinguish functions in $V_h(K)$ between \emph{kernel}-like functions and remainder with respect to the operator $\AK $ based on suitable SVD decomposition.
-Let $v_1,\ldots,v_n$ be an orthonormal basis of $V_h(K)$.
+Typically, when constructing the embedded Trefftz space \eqref{eq:IThproto} we have a suitable test space $\QKh$ in mind.
+In this subsection we present a generic approach to obtain candidates that provide \cref{ass:local} in an embedded Trefftz DG method.

+Let $\QK$ be given with a proper inner product, often this will be $L^2(K)$, and $q_1,\ldots,q_m$ be an orthonormal basis of a sufficiently rich subspace of $\QK$.
+We aim to distinguish functions in $\Vh(K)$ between \emph{kernel}-like functions and remainder with respect to the operator $\AK $ based on suitable SVD decomposition.
+Let $v_1,\ldots,v_n$ be an orthonormal basis of $\Vh(K)$.
 Consider an SVD decomposition of

 This gives us a new orthonormal basis $\tilde v_1,\ldots,\tilde v_n$ of $\UKh$ and orthonormal vectors $\tilde q_1,\ldots, \tilde q_m$ corresponding to descending singular values.
 We obtain the structure